crs4/seal/docs/seqal_options.rst

   threshold will be discarded.
 Default value:  1.

 bl.seqal.remove_unmapped
   Discard unmapped reads.
-MUST be set to 'true' for rmdup.
 Default value: true.

 bl.seqal.discard_duplicates
   Discard duplicate reads.
 If true, Seqal will only keep the duplicate read or